 The CF Bedford Rebuild Begins

-Part 10: The rebuild starts - the roof
+Part 10: The roof

 The roofs edge (once gutters removed) was quite rusty, because the roof is one big panel, sandblasting it was not an option, so only the edges were done, the rest done by hand.